Downloads

 Installation methods

-You can install the Mender client in different ways depending on your preference.
+You can install the Mender Client in different ways depending on your preference.

 Express installation

-Mender provides a convenience script available at get.mender.io that non-interactively installs the Mender client using the package manager.
-Users installing the Mender client this way, should be aware that:
+Mender provides a convenience script available at get.mender.io that non-interactively installs the Mender Client using the package manager.
+Users installing the Mender Client this way, should be aware that:

 • The script requires root privileges to run.
 Therefore, carefully examine the script before executing it.